lynxis/laserusb/README.rst

 PD-1912,0 - pen down (HPGL)
 PU-1393,1360 - pen up (HPGL)

+UL - unlock the steppers.
+It seems there is no lock command. auto locking on next stepper involved command

 VJ24  - acceleration (at least for move, when changing the acceleration it changes this value) VK100 - ?? velocity?
 VP100 - ?? velocity?